liyuanlily/NeuroAnalysis/README.md

 * sklearn
 * matplotlib

-You can download the .py file and import functions in it to your python code.
+You can download the .py files and import functions in them to your python code.

 ## Usage
 For a more detailed illustration, please see Wiki (to be complete).